jordancohill-1/FinalProject_s14g09/process_book.md

 faces in a given movie poster and adds a corresponding entry to the database.

 The library uses Dlib's CNN facial recognition model.
-I've configured it to upsample each poster in order to find smaller faces.
+I've configured it to upsample each poster once in order to find smaller faces.

 I ran the script using [Google Colab](https://colab.research.google.com/drive/1VFrcniIjjWdVoouzlqKBsgxjQGazubgT).
 This allowed me to process the data using a GPU, which is much quicker than using my local machine.

+After running it through Colab, I discovered that I ran out of vRAM about 1000 images in.
+To deal with this I downscaled each image to 1000px in height (preserving aspect ratio) and configured the library to upscale the image twice.

+With this change I was able to process all of the data without coming across hardware limits while maintaining similar accuracy.